harshnative/JARVIS/README.md

 ## Discription -
 this is simple personal assistant named after everyones favourite jarvis assistant in the MCU

-this as of now can perform the following actions :
+jarvis as of now can perform the following actions :

 1. Get you the weather details
 2. backUp your computer or certain folder on a single command
+3. Store your passwords in the encrypted format and lets you see them easily with just one master password and many more features for handling passwords
+4. several different actions like playing game , converting links , coin toss , interest calculate , group generate , convert number systems , find average etc can be performed from one interface

 scroll down to Usage section to see the examples and commands of performing the above tasks